bagustris/id/readme.md

 - For single GPU, set exclusive mode via `sudo nvidia-smi -c 3`
 - Latex template for beamer slide: https://github.com/bagustris/beamer-nomi

-Citation
+### Citation
-If you use part of this method or used for benchmarking, please cite the included pdf paper.
+If you use parts of this codes/methods or used it for benchmarking, please cite the included pdf paper.
 ```
 Atmaja, B.T., Arifianto, D., Akhmad, F., Akagi, M., 2019.
 “Speech recognition on Indonesian
 language by using time delay neural network.”
 ASJ Spring Meeting, Tokyo, pp 1291–1294.